MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 - Administrators and system customizers can access all processes created in the environment.

 > [!IMPORTANT]
-> The Process Advisor Application is an *internal security role* that process advisor uses.
+> The process advisor **Application** is an *internal security role* that process advisor uses.
 Don't assign this security role to users.
-Don't modify the set of privileges in the Process Advisor User or Process Advisor Application security roles.
+Don't modify the set of privileges in the process advisor **User** or process advisor **Application** security roles.
 >
-> If you’re using Conditional Access polices to limit access to Power Automate and it’s features, the following apps must be included in **Cloud apps** policy application:
+> If you’re using Conditional Access polices to limit access to Power Automate and its features, the following apps must be included in **Cloud apps** policy application:
 >
-> - Microsoft PowerApps
+> - Power Apps
-> - Microsoft Flow
+> - Power Automate
 >
-> Currently, *having conditional access to only Microsoft Flow is not enough*.
-To learn how to set up Conditional Access policies, see [Plan a Conditional Access deployment](/azure/active-directory/conditional-access/plan-conditional-access) and [Control Access to Power Apps and Power Automate with Azure AD Conditional Access Policies](https://devblogs.microsoft.com/premier-developer/control-access-to-power-apps-and-power-automate-with-azure-ad-conditional-access-policies/#:~:text=Control%20Access%20to%20Power%20Apps%20and%20Power%20Automate,a%20Conditional%20Access%20Policy.%20...%204%20Summary.%20).
+> Currently, having conditional access to only Power Automate isn't enough.
+To learn how to set up Conditional Access policies, go to [Plan a Conditional Access deployment](/azure/active-directory/conditional-access/plan-conditional-access) and [Control Access to Power Apps and Power Automate with Azure AD Conditional Access Policies](https://devblogs.microsoft.com/premier-developer/control-access-to-power-apps-and-power-automate-with-azure-ad-conditional-access-policies/#:~:text=Control%20Access%20to%20Power%20Apps%20and%20Power%20Automate,a%20Conditional%20Access%20Policy.%20...%204%20Summary.%20).

 ## Privacy

 Sharing processes and their recordings is essential to create rich analysis and insights in process advisor.
 Users can add recordings to a process.
 They can then use Power Automate to record processes and then import the processes into process advisor.
 Owners and contributors can see some data from the process and its recordings.

 While most of the information process recordings capture can be essential to the understanding of the process activities, some steps might contain sensitive information.
-You can modify and delete sensitive information such as Personal Identifiable Information (PII) from your recordings.
+You can modify and delete sensitive information such as personally identifiable information (PII) from your recordings.

 In Power Automate, users can: